 - (a) Yes, the Secretary may request an extension of time before the expiration of the 60-day review period.
 The Tribe/Consortium may either grant or deny the Secretary's request for an extension.
-To be effective, any grant of extension of time must be in writing and be signed by the person authorized by the Tribe/Consortium to grant the extension before the expiration of the 60-day review period. - (b) The deadline described in paragraph (a) may be extended for any additional length of time as agreed upon in writing by the Tribe/Consortium and the Secretary, and - (c) The 60-day period may be extended up to 30 days for circumstances beyond the control of the Secretary, upon written request from the Secretary to the Tribe/Consortium. - (d) A Tribe/Consortium must respond within 10 days of receiving the Secretary's request for an extension under paragraph (c).
+To be effective, any grant of extension of time must be in writing and be signed by the person authorized by the Tribe/Consortium to grant the extension before the expiration of the 60-day review period. - (b) The deadline described in paragraph (a) of this section may be extended for any additional length of time as agreed upon in writing by the Tribe/Consortium and the Secretary, and - (c) The 60-day period may be extended up to 30 days for circumstances beyond the control of the Secretary, upon written request from the Secretary to the Tribe/Consortium.